yuri-spizhovyi-mit/ET6-Programming-With-Python/0_device_and_accounts/README.md

 We will consider your device when assessing your Foundations Track deliverables, you will not be penalized if you do not have a desktop/laptop.
-The best option for programming if you don't have a laptop/desktop is to use GitHub Codespaces:
+The best option for programming if you don't have a laptop/desktop is to use GitHub Codespaces or [VSCode.dev](https://vscode.dev):

-- **A mobile device or tablet**: You can complete the Fundamentals Track deliverables using your GitHub account and GitHub Codespaces.
+- **A mobile device or tablet**: You can complete the Fundamentals Track deliverables using your GitHub account and GitHub Codespaces or VSCode.dev.
 It will be less convenient to type without a full keyboard, but it is possible.
-- **A shared laptop/desktop where you cannot install software**: You can download Python scripts to study without saving changes, and you can use GitHub Codespaces to finalize and push your deliverables.
+- **A shared laptop/desktop where you cannot install software**: You can download Python scripts to study without saving changes, and you can use GitHub Codespaces or VSCode.dev to finalize and push your deliverables.
 - **A laptop/desktop where you can install software but don't have a private account**: You can install and configure VSCode and clone class materials to the device, but you won't want to connect the computer to GitHub with SSH -